faisal212/micro-app-docs/README.no-code.md

 - AI tokens/calls and streaming capacity

 ### Per-Tenant Rate Limits by Tier

+This table is about **plan-level quotas** (how much a tenant can do over time).
+It’s separate from the **per-execution operational limits** earlier in the doc.
+If your billing/plan system doesn’t already enforce these exact numbers, treat them as **placeholder targets**.

 | Resource | Free | Starter | Pro | Enterprise |
 |----------|------|---------|-----|------------|